 Adding unlinked givers to your Address Book

-It's sometimes the case that people begin giving long before they fully connect with your church or organisation.
+It's sometimes the case that people begin giving long before they fully connect with you.
 You may therefore have givers with profiles that are Not in the Address Book.

 Where your data protection policy or privacy notice provides a lawful basis, and/or with consent from the giver, you can easily add an unlinked giver to the Address Book without re-entering all the contact information already held in their giver profile.
 This will be helpful if you wish to send that new giver a My ChurchSuite invitation.
 Since invitations can only be sent to Address Book contacts, new givers need to also be in your Address Book and linked.
 Here's how...

 From the unlinked (Not in Address Book)) giver profile page in the Giving module, select Add contact from the Action menu - shown below.
 This option is only available for givers that are not already linked to an Address Book contact.
 Before adding the giver as a new contact, you should first check to make sure the contact doesn't already exist in the Address Book, in which case you can simply Edit the giver's profile and link them; otherwise proceed with this method to create the new Address Book contact and link them to their giver profile.
 Note also that this option is only available to Users with 'Manage' permissions for the Address Book.